alvinr/docker-demo/aerospike/vote/README.md

     $ docker $(docker-machine config swarm-0) network connect prod prod_discovery_1
     $ docker-compose scale web=5

-The app will be available at http://prod.awesome-counter.com
+The app will be available at http://prod.myapp.com

+ You can log onto the Aerospike and look at data with aql
+    $ docker run -it --rm --net prod aerospike/aerospike-tools aql -h prod_aerospike_1

 ## Running demo - Part Two: Scale the DB

     $ docker-compose scale aerospike=3

- You can log onto the Aerospike using by
+ You can look at the cluster topology with
-    $ docker run -it --rm --net prod aerospike/aerospike-tools aql -h prod_aerospike_1
+    $ docker run -it --rm --net prod aerospike/aerospike-tools asadm -e i -h prod_aerospike_1

 # Building the images